Loading...

 template<typename StateEnum>

-bool ml::SceneManager< StateEnum >::isActive ( StateEnum state)
+bool ml::SceneManager< StateEnum >::isActive ( StateEnum state) const

 Return true if state is currently the active scene.